Sachindra27/Task-Manager-App/README.md

 # Task-Manager-App
-A simple to-do list web app that lets users add, edit, and delete tasks.
+users can create to do tasks with priority, deadlines and status.